1vipulp/resume/README.md

 # This repo contains my digital resume.
-Follow link to have a look
+Follow the given link to have a look

 [#SeeMyResume](https://1vipulp.github.io/resume/)